All Saints Church, Barrowby: History

-A church and its priest at Barrowby is mentioned in the Domesday account.
+A church and its priest at Barrowby is mentioned in the Domesday Book account.

 During the suppression of the monasteries All Saints' medieval stained glass was destroyed, as was, in 1561, a rood screen with its attached gilded crucifix and figures of Mary and St John, and the Easter Sepulchre.
 The suppression also caused the breaking-up of the altar stones and the sale of the altar cross and candlesticks.

 Thomas Hurst was rector of Barrowby from 1629, having been born here in 1598.
 Chaplain to Charles I, he spent the First English Civil War with the Royalists, during which time, in 1644, he lost his living, which was sequestrated and given to Robert Ram, Minister of Spalding, Lincolnshire, who was chaplain in the Parliamentary army.
 He was reinstated in 1660.
 He died on 17 March 1674 and is memorialized in the church.
 A further notable minister was James Menteath, who became rector in 1759.
 He was a Snell scholar between 1736 and 1741 as a contemporary scholar of Adam Smith, and "…may have been in the 'good company' Smith met in that place.
 Like Smith, he responded to the furore over tar-water, and tried drinking it himself, to his moderate benefit, he thought…"

 Before the early 19th century a church band played for All Saints' services, after which a church organ was installed.
 New pews were added: "after being many years in a mutilated condition, the old pews were removed, and the church was restored, beautified and refitted with neat open benches of pine".
 During the latter half of the 19th century restoration was carried out on the spire and roof, and a new organ and choir stalls were installed, while stained glass was fitted into late 14th-century windows.
 The Rev. George Earle Welby (rector from 1849) founded the village’s church school, and gave the church its c.
 1891 timber-framed lychgate, now a Grade II listed structure.